gunn333/gunn333/README.md

 [![Linkedin: Gunn Arora](https://img.shields.io/badge/-Gunn%20Arora-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gunn-arora-3a0a9b291/)](https://www.linkedin.com/in/gunn-arora-3a0a9b291/)
 <img src="https://komarev.com/ghpvc/?username=gunn333&label=Visitors&color=blue&style=plastic" alt="gunn333" />

-- 👨‍💻 3rd Year Ungraduate Student @Chitkara University
+- 👨‍💻 3rd Year Undergraduate Student @ Chitkara University
-- 🌱 I’m currently learning about MERN stack
+- 🌱 Currently learning MERN stack
+- 💼 Working on the MommyMentor project
-- 👯 I’m looking to collaborate on projects of Web Development and Artificial Intelligence and Machine Learning
+- 👯 Looking to collaborate on Web Development, AI, and Machine Learning projects
-- 💬 Ask me about anything, Happy to help :)
+- 💬 Ask me about anything, I'm happy to help!
 - 😄 Pronouns: She/Her
-- 📫 How to Reach me : gunn333.be22@chitkara.edu.in
+- 📫 Reach me at: gunn333.be22@chitkara.edu.in
 - ⚡ Fun fact: Born to be a writer✍🏻, forced to be a coder👩🏻‍💻

 ### Connect with me here